-Aside from the money you’ll spend on buying, the overall health of your feet depends on the shower shoes you’ll wear.
+Aside from the money, you’ll spend on buying, the overall health of your feet depends on the shower shoes you’ll wear.
 You will be using the pair for a long period of time, which is why you should make sure that it is very easy to clean.

 How can you make the most out of your purchase if it will take you hours to dry and wear the pair again?
-How can you use your shower shoes during summer if its maintenance requirement is too complex?
+How can you use your shower shoes during summer if their maintenance requirement is too complex?

 When choosing shower shoes, look for a pair that is easy to care for.
 Ideally, dust should also be wiped with antibacterial wipes.
 You will be encouraged to wear your shower shoes all the time if you will not be stressed thinking about how you’re going to clean them.